 - Campus Awareness & Training

-The Neurodiversity Navigators Program currently serves Bellevue College students who identify as autistic or neurodivergent.
+The Neurodiversity Navigators Program currently serves Bellevue College students who identify as neurodivergent or autistic.
 Students must self-identify as autistic or neurodivergent, must wish to be part of the program, and must agree to participate in all program components listed above and discuss any participation concerns with program leads.

 Since there is an educational component to the program, students must also assess into English level 072 or above so that they will be able to comprehend and complete assignments in our curriculum.